Grants

 APRE Art House offers grants to emerging practitioners across the South Asian art ecosystem whose work demonstrates both promise and rigor.
 At formative stages, even modest support can have a lasting impact, enabling practitioners to deepen their research, develop new projects, or present their work to wider audiences.

-The APRE Artist Grant 2025 offers emerging practitioners a comprehensive platform to develop their work, providing financial assistance of INR 60,000 to support the creation of new or ongoing projects.
+The APRE Emerging Practice Grant 2026 offers emerging practitioners a comprehensive platform to develop their work, providing financial assistance to support the creation of new or ongoing projects.
 Recipients also receive a year-long mentorship with the APRE team, offering guidance and critical feedback to refine and strengthen their practice.
 In addition, the grant includes the opportunity to present work within the gallery’s program, situating the artist within a professional and critically engaged context that fosters visibility, dialogue, and meaningful engagement with audiences, collectors, and peers.

 Arieno Kera belongs to the Naga indigenous community and is currently based in Nagaland.
 She is interested in process-based art practice and engage with painting, drawing, installation and video, as an archive of local tradition and cultural memory.

-Exploring a material-based practice she engages critically with tools of representation derived from various traditional elements from her own indigenous background from Nagaland and interprets them into contemporary idioms of image making conversing with practice of drawing as an interface of representation, process and mark making.
+Exploring a material-based practice she engages critically with tools of representation derived from various traditional elements from her own indigenous background from Nagaland and interprets them into contemporary idioms of image-making while conversing with practice of drawing as an interface of representation, process and mark-making.
 She translates personal experience into a performative signifier of memory and transformation.

 Future categories will extend to researchers, curators, and cultural producers, ensuring that the full spectrum of artistic and intellectual practice is supported.
 The structure is holistic, designed to strengthen the cultural ecosystem at multiple points of engagement.